 When will I get my Southwest Companion Pass?

-Historically, once you’ve earned your 110,000 qualifying points, the Companion Pass usually shows up within a few business days.
+Once you’ve earned your 125,000 qualifying points, the Companion Pass usually shows up within a few business days.
 If you’re earning your Companion Pass through a Southwest credit card, the communication seems to happen pretty quickly between the two companies, so once your statement closes you should see the points post quickly.

 So I wouldn’t necessarily expect to have to wait a full eight weeks — my guess is that it will post shortly after you hit your minimum spend and the statement closes.
 But of course it could take that long, so you’ll want to factor that in as you plan your spend and travel.